Salado: The Drinking Water Crisis in Uruguay | Translation

 [Karina Rando]: These are people who have chronic kidney disease, heart failure, cirrhosis, and pregnant women.
 These individuals should avoid, as much as possible, the consumption of OSE water.

 [Bruno]: When we talk about water use in households, we have to divide it into two: tap water and potable water.
-Luis Aubriot explains it this way:.
+Luis Aubriot explains it this way:

 [Luis]: Tap water would be water used for household and personal hygiene.
 Potable water is the one you can consume directly from the tap, which must meet very strict standards and composition levels.
 Water for drinking and cooking.
 Since those levels couldn’t be reached, these standard levels were increased to fit within the range of drinkable or potable water, although the potability levels had already been exceeded.
-So, we moved on to a second, autochthonoushomegrown classification, so to speak, calling the water running through our taps “drinkable.”
+So, we moved on to a second, homegrown classification, so to speak, calling the water running through our taps “drinkable.”

 [Bruno]: “Drinkable water” was the term used by some authorities to explain that the water was safe for consumption even though it wasn’t potable.
-Here is the Minister of the Environment, Robert Bouvier:.
+Here is the Minister of the Environment, Robert Bouvier:

 [Robert Bouvier]: The water, let’s say, is not potable, in the perfect definition of potability, which are indicators…